Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-\paragraph*{Conclusion.} Over the past three decades, mathematicians have extensively studied graph algebras, primarily to address theoretical questions in operator algebras and non-commutative geometry~\cite{cuntz1980,Pask2006}.
-However, due to their high level of abstraction, their potential applications in interdisciplinary fields such as complex networks and neuroscience have remained largely unexplored.
-In this work, we demonstrated that the mathematical properties of KMS states, derived from the graph C*-algebra of a synaptic network, provide quantitative tools and a rigorous theoretical framework for modeling information flow as a macroscopic phenomenon and analyzing its dynamic networks.
-Using empirical data from \cels, we illustrated how KMS states generate probability distributions that capture neuronal interaction profiles and encode how the dynamics of information flow are modulated by concentration quantities across network components.
-The main originality of this approach is twofold.
-First, it bridges the algebraic methods of quantum statistical physics~\cite{hugenholtz1972,bratteli1982equilibrium}, graph C*-algebras~\cite{raeburn2005graph}, and network (neuro)science~\cite{sporns2005}.
-Second, it proposes a natural definition of entropy for complex systems and addresses the challenge of explaining network formation as a physical process~\cite{DeDomenico2016,Ghavasieh2024}, while offering insights into how the structure of a nervous system shapes its function.
+Over the past three decades, graph algebras have been extensively developed in operator algebras and non-commutative geometry~\cite{cuntz1980,Pask2006}.
+However, their potential in interdisciplinary fields such as complex networks and neuroscience has remained largely unexplored due to their abstract nature.
+In this work, we showed that KMS states on graph C*-algebras provide a rigorous framework for modeling path-structured flow and analyzing their dynamics.
+Using empirical data from \cels, we demonstrated how KMS states generate probability distributions that capture neuronal interactions and their modulation by concentration parameters.
+This approach is novel in bridging algebraic methods from quantum statistical physics~\cite{hugenholtz1972,bratteli1982equilibrium}, graph C*-algebras~\cite{raeburn2005graph}, and network (neuro)science~\cite{sporns2005}, while also introducing a natural entropy measure for quantifying selectivity in flow and linking offering structure to function.

+Notably, the centrality of the locomotion circuitry in Fig.~\ref{fig:locomotors} emerges at $4.38\le \b \le 4.6$, precisely where entropy exhibits non-trivial peaks (Fig.~\ref{fig:entropy}), suggesting that this $\b$ range may correspond to functional regimes relevant to experimental conditions.
+Future works will investigate how these values support the emergence of functional circuits.